Overview of System Center 2012 Data Protection Manager

 Traditional best practices for backing up storage follow the 3-2-1 rule: 3 copies of data on at least 2 different types of media with a minimum of 1 offsite copy.
 To make things more complex for IT administrators, most of today's servers and storage are virtualized.
 System Center 2012 R2 Data Protection Manager (SCDPM 2012), Microsoft's enterprise backup system, addresses these challenges by offering comprehensive support for virtualized servers and storage, and by working seamlessly with Microsoft Azure cloud-based backup (Azure Backup).
 In addition, SCDPM is optimized for mission-critical Microsoft workloads including SQL Server, SharePoint Server, Exchange Server and Hyper-V virtual machines (VMs).
 SCDPM can also back up file data from servers and clients and allows full, incremental, differential and bare-metal backups for full system restoration.
 All of this can be managed by a single SCDPM 2012 console with self-service capability available to trusted users for specific workloads.

 Progent's Microsoft-certified consultants can help organizations of any size to plan, implement, manage, and troubleshoot a backup solution based on System Center 2012 Data Protection Manager.
 Progent can help you migrate from earlier releases of SCDPM or from another backup platform, and Progent can optimize your SCDPM 2012 deployment for on premises, cloud-based, or hybrid environments.
 Progent can provide online or onsite consulting services and offers as-needed support to help you resolve especially challenging problems, or full project management services with ongoing consulting support.
-Progent can also provide Data Protection Manager 2016 migration consulting to help you upgrade efficiently from SCDPM 2012 to SCDPM 2016 to take full advantage of integration with Windows Server 2016.
+Progent can also provide Data Protection Manager upgrade expertise to help your organization upgrade efficiently from SCDPM 2012 to a modern release of System Center Data Protection Manager.

 Progent's consultants can follow industry best practices to help you: